Shu’s late eagle creates big swing in first career LPGA win

 Korda also birdied the 17th, leaving Shu with a two-shot lead heading the par-4 18th, but Korda bogeyed the 18th, leaving Jutaugarn alone in second and Korda third.

+“The greens are just baked.
+The whole place is baked,” she said.
+“So it was a little tough to be aggressive, especially when you’re chasing and you kind of need to be.”

-Kemp was fourth at 9 under after a 70.
+Kemp, seeking her first victory in her 14th season, was fourth at 9 under after a 70.

+“I thought about winning, which I’m okay with.
+Like I want to get comfortable with that.
+Sure, I got a little ahead of myself thinking that, but the more I put myself in the situation the better I’m going to be at it,” she said.

-The tournament, once among the most popular on the tour, failed to attract several of the game’s top players, perhaps because its purse of $1.3 million is third-lowest on the tour.
+The tournament, the penultimate event before the U.S. Women’s Open June 3-6 in San Francisco, was once among the most popular, but failed to attract several of the game’s top players, perhaps because its purse of $1.3 million is third-lowest on the tour.